-Policy Goal 5.3 Child sex trafficking victims have access to victim protections in the criminal justice system.
+Child sex trafficking victims have access to victim protections in the criminal justice system.

-Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Crime victims have the right Courts can limit the duration The identity of the child or to an advocate.
-Advocates of a child's testimony to one any information reasonably may accompany victims to all hour with a break. likely to disclose the identity court appearances, of the child shall not be investigation interviews, and released to the public by any proceedings. public employee except as authorized by the court.
-Relevant Iowa Code § 915.20(a), (b)(2) Iowa Code § 915.38 Iowa Code § 915.36(1)-(2) Statute(s) (Presence of victim (Televised, videotaped, and (Protection of child victim's counselors) recorded evidence - Limited privacy) · court testimony - Minors and others)
+Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Crime victims have the right to an advocate.
+Advocates may accompany victims to all court appearances, investigation interviews, and proceedings.
+Courts can limit the duration of a child's testimony to one hour with a break.
+The identity of the child or any information reasonably likely to disclose the identity of the child shall not be released to the public by any public employee except as authorized by the court.
+Relevant Statute(s) Iowa Code § 915.20(a), (b)(2) (Presence of victim counselors) Iowa Code § 915.38 (Televised, videotaped, and recorded evidence - Limited court testimony - Minors and others) Iowa Code § 915.36(1)-(2) (Protection of child victim's privacy)

-Policy Goal 5.4 State law provides for privileged communications between caseworkers and child sex trafficking victims.
+State law provides for privileged communications between caseworkers and child sex trafficking victims.